 The P.D.
 Merrill Charitable Trust has been an integral part of UNE’s Innovation Challenge since its inception in 2016.
 With the support of the Trust, the Innovation Challenge has expanded each year and has materially contributed to the success of the students who have participated.

-School of Professional Programs, College of Arts and Sciences
+Business Department, UNE College of Arts and Sciences

 The Business Department in the College of Arts and Sciences at UNE has been instrumental in establishing and organizing the Innovation Challenge as a signature event on campus.
 Business students have played a key role in helping innovation teams, and the department continues to support the expansion of the Challenge as a university-wide event that serves to inspire innovation and entrepreneurship.